apache/paimon/docs/content/docs/development/write-table.md

   bucket, and this memory value can be adjustable by the `write-buffer-size` option (default 64 MB).
-- The memory consumed by compaction for reading files, it can be adjusted by the `num-sorted-run.max` option to adjust the maximum number of files to be merged.
+- The memory consumed by compaction for reading files, it can be adjusted by the `num-sorted-run.max` option to change the maximum number of files to be merged.
 - The memory consumed by writing file, which is not adjustable.